The one thing that always comes up when we talk about perpetuation planning is taxes.

 Before we get into the taxes, here's a quick overview of how New Horizons is helping agents retire.

 We are very interested in acquiring more books of business and servicing those customers from our main office.
-In the last two years or so, we've bought six books of business from agents ready to retire.
+In the last several years or so, we've bought over 10 books of business from agents ready to retire.

 We love that business, and we are confident that the agents we've worked with have been pleased.
 They feel they've been treated fairly and their customers are being taken care of.
 Everyone is winning!